Information about Methyl Salicylate

-Methyl Salicylate is used in rheumatic pain and myalgia.
+Methyl Salicylate is used in muscle pain and rheumatic pain.

-Methyl salicylate is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of prostaglandin, that causes allergy symptoms and inflammation (swelling and redness).
+Methyl Salicylate is a non-steroidal anti-inflammatory drugs (NSAID) which works by blocking the release of certain chemical messengers that cause pain and inflammation (redness and swelling).

 - It should not be taken by patients who are allergic to methyl salicylate or any of the ingredients of the topical cream/gel/lotion/ointment/spray.